 John Helmers joined the KWS in 1986.
 He studied at Queen's and Indiana University.
 John has played with the National Ballet of Canada Orchestra, and the Calgary Philharmonic.
 He appears regularly as a chamber musician at various summer festivals, including the Elora Festival, and the Sharon Festival.

-Christopher Sharpe, Associate Principal
+Christopher Sharpe, (On leave) Associate Principal

 Chris Sharpe, Associate Principal 'Cellist, has been a member of the Kitchener-Waterloo Symphony since 1979.
 Originally from Sarnia, Ontario, Chris started learning the cello at the age of 11 with his mother, who enjoyed playing as an amateur in the International Symphony Orchestra.
 Chris then commuted to London, Ontario, to continue studies with Mary Evens during his high school years.
 He then studied at Wilfrid Laurier Orchestra with Gisela Depkat while playing part-time in the KW Symphony Orchestra under Raffi Armenian in between classes.
 After graduating with a B. Mus. degree in 1982 Chris became a full-time member of the KWS and continued to study privately with George Neikrug in Boston.